 Like other types of home loans, you’ll be asked to meet with your lender to finalize the loan once all required documentation is verified.
 Officially closing the loan can take one or more days.
 Federal law says that if a homeowner refinances a loan from another lender, they have three days to back out.
 This means that your lender most likely won’t give you the funds until the three-day period is up.
 There could be further delays if you close a loan around a bank holiday or if there is a delay in the escrow process.

-Other Ways to Get Home Equity
+Other Ways to Access Home Equity